tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Sticking to the letter of the definition above can lead to ambiguous requirements.
 We need to work a little harder.
 The spirit of the definition should encourage us to think about requirements from the customer's perspective, clearly articulate the goal and solidify _why_ it's important (the _so that_ clause).
 Articulating the goal will likely take more than a single sentence on an index card and that's where defining acceptance criteria comes in.

-Working from story definition through defining acceptance criteria to delivery is something [David Peterson](http://blog.davidpeterson.co.uk) calls the [Story Delivery Life Cycle](#story-delivery-life-cycle).
+Working from story definition through defining acceptance criteria to delivery is something [David Peterson](http://blog.davidpeterson.co.uk) calls the [story delivery lifecycle](#story-delivery-life-cycle).
 It underpins common agile processes and we'll take a look at it in the [process overview](#process-overview) section.

 D>## A new acceptance test per story? {#a-new-acceptance-test-per-story-aside}
 D>